circus-tent/circus/docs/source/configuration.rst

 Stream configuration
 ====================

-Simple stream class as `QueueStream` and `StdoutStream` doesn't have specific attributes but some other stream class may have some:
+Simple stream class like `QueueStream` and `StdoutStream` don't have specific attributes but some other stream class may have some: